MPEG transport stream: Use in digital video cameras

-Transport Stream was originally designed for broadcast.
-Later it was adapted for use with digital video cameras, recorders and players by adding a 4-byte timecode (TC) field to the standard 188-byte packets, resulting in a 192-byte packet.
-This is what is informally called M2TS stream.
-The Blu-ray Disc Association calls it "BDAV MPEG-2 transport stream".
-JVC called it TOD when used in HDD-based camcorders like GZ-HD7.
-The timecode allows quick access to any part of the stream either from a media player, or from a non-linear video editing system.
+JVC called M2TS "TOD" when used in HDD-based camcorders like GZ-HD7.
 It is also used to synchronize video streams from several cameras in a multiple-camera setup.

 Use in Blu-ray

-Blu-ray Disc video titles authored with menu support are in the Blu-ray Disc Movie (BDMV) format and contain audio, video, and other streams in a BDAV container, which is based on the MPEG-2 transport stream format.
+Blu-ray Disc video titles authored with menu support are in the Blu-ray Disc Movie (BDMV) format and contain audio, video, and other streams in a BDAV container, which is based on the M2TS format.
+The Blu-ray Disc Association calls it "BDAV MPEG-2 transport stream".
 Blu-ray Disc video uses these modified MPEG-2 transport streams, compared to DVD's program streams that don't have the extra transport overhead.

 There is also the BDAV (Blu-ray Disc Audio/Visual) format, the consumer-oriented alternative to the BDMV format used for movie releases.
 The BDAV format is used on Blu-ray Disc recordable for audio/video recording.
 Blu-ray Disc employs the MPEG-2 transport stream recording method.
 This enables transport streams of a BDAV converted digital broadcast to be recorded as they are with minimal alteration of the packets.
 It also enables simple stream cut style editing of a BDAV converted digital broadcast that is recorded as is and where the data can be edited just by discarding unwanted packets from the stream.
 Although it is quite natural, a function for high-speed and easy-to-use retrieval is built in.